Therapy for Lawyers in Atlanta & Across PSYPACT States

 Analytical thinking styles

 My approach is practical, insight-oriented, and emotionally attuned.
-Therapy integrates:
+Our work together can integrate:

 Evidence-based treatment for anxiety and depression